kubernetes/kubernetes/docs/proposals/selinux.md

 3. To some volume types *sometimes*

 Volumes should be relabeled with the correct SELinux context.
-Docker has this capability today; it is desireable for other container runtime implementations to provide similar functionality.
+Docker has this capability today; it is desirable for other container runtime implementations to provide similar functionality.

 Relabeling should be an optional aspect of a volume plugin to accommodate: